 I have been immersed in social media policy design for the last two weeks.
 The key seems to be more in finding clarity in both the definition and implications of social rather than the policy itself.
 After all strategically, we are not simply referring to playing with the latest technology and connecting for the social feel-good factor.
 Social is not just about communicating about the brand and products, but it is about the people that are part of the idea, the process, the product, the consumption and the profit of it.
 Before we can effectively implement policies we need to explain the “why.”
 The arguments for it are no different than the arguments for better business practices (but here are just a few): Continue reading →

-Heidi Forbes Öste, Global Social Strategist and Visual Practitioner, has a passion for humanizing technology and strategic use of social tools for individuals & organizations both online & face-to-face.
+Heidi Forbes Öste, Global Social Strategist, Behavioral Scientist and Visual Practitioner, has a passion for humanizing technology and strategic use of social tools for individuals & organizations both online & face-to-face.
 Integrating her passion for teaching & learning with visual communications and her experience with intercultural communications, she applies her unique perspective to her teaching methodology of The Art of Social Strategy.
-She provides keynotes, workshops, strategic visual harvesting and consulting to clients worldwide.
+She provides advisory services, keynotes, workshops, strategic visualization and consulting to clients worldwide.

 Copyright 2006-2012 Heidi Forbes Öste 2BalanceU AB